TejasKarkera10/COVID_DETECTION_USING_X_RAYS/Readme.md

 * Feature differences between normal and covid X-rays can be visualised in a better way using Grad-cam based techniques.
-* Creating U-I interface for Predictive analysis of Query Images.
+* Creating U-I for Predictive analysis of Query Images.